Python-SIP/sip/doc/pyproject_toml.rst

 values for ``metadata-version``, ``requires-python`` and ``version``.
 The only value that must be specified is ``name``.

+SIP also implements the additional ``description-file`` key.
+The value of this is the name of a file (relative to the directory containing :file:`pyproject.toml`) that contains a description of the project.
+The description is read and appended to the meta-data.

 If a value is a list of individual values then the key will be repeated in the generated meta-data for each of those values.